 First Mowing Considerations

-Okay, so when do you actually start mowing?
-It’s tempting to get out there as soon as the grass looks a little green, but hold on a second.
-You don’t want to mow too early.
-Wait until the grass is actually growing and the soil isn’t super soggy.
-Mowing too soon or when it’s wet can really mess up your lawn, creating ruts and stressing the grass.
-When you do start, make sure your mower blades are sharp.
-Dull blades tear the grass, which isn’t good for it.
-And remember the one-third rule: never cut off more than a third of the grass blade at once.
-It’s better for the grass and helps prevent issues.
+It’s tempting to get out there and mow as soon as the grass looks a little green, but wait until the grass is actually growing and the soil isn’t super soggy.
+Mowing too soon or when it’s wet can create ruts and stress the grass.
+When you do start, make sure your mower blades are sharp — dull blades tear the grass — and remember the one-third rule: never cut off more than a third of the grass blade at once.

 Checking and Testing Irrigation Systems

 If you have an irrigation system, now’s the time to give it a once-over.
 Winter can sometimes cause damage, and you don’t want to find out your sprinklers aren’t working right when the summer heat hits.
-Walk around and check for any broken sprinkler heads, look for leaks, and make sure the water is reaching all the areas it’s supposed to.
-Uneven watering can lead to dry spots or areas that get too much water, which isn’t ideal for your grass.
-Getting it sorted now saves you headaches later.
+Walk around and check for broken sprinkler heads, look for leaks, and make sure water is reaching all the areas it’s supposed to.

 Taking care of these extra steps after clearing debris really sets your lawn up for success.
 It’s about more than just looks; it’s about promoting strong, healthy growth that can handle whatever the season throws at it.

-Taking the time to clear out winter’s mess isn’t just about making your yard look nice right now.
-It actually sets your lawn up for success all year long.
-When you get rid of all that leftover debris, you’re doing more than just tidying up; you’re helping your grass grow stronger and healthier from the ground up.
+Taking the time to clear out winter’s mess isn’t just about making your yard look nice right now — it sets your lawn up for success all year long, helping your grass grow stronger and healthier from the ground up.

-Think of your lawn’s roots like the foundation of a house.
-If the foundation is weak, the whole structure is at risk.
-Clearing away winter debris allows sunlight and air to reach the soil, which helps the roots wake up and start growing deeper.
-This makes your grass much tougher when things get tough, like during a dry spell or when it’s really hot.
+Think of your lawn’s roots like the foundation of a house — if the foundation is weak, the whole structure is at risk.
+Clearing away winter debris allows sunlight and air to reach the soil, which helps the roots wake up and start growing deeper, making your grass much tougher during a dry spell or a hot stretch.

 - Improved soil aeration: Less compaction means roots can spread out easily.